anabeldorado/anabeldorado.github.io/index.md

   Figure 14
 </div>

-With this visualisation we can observe the top 5 associated verbs, nouns and adjectives for men and women respectively in all genres combined.
-We first  notice that these ratios seem to be quite constant through time.
+With this visualisation we can observe the top 5 associated verbs, nouns and adjectives for men and women respectively (all genres).
+While this analysis captures the most commonly associated words, it’s important to note that it may miss changes in less common words, highlighting one of its caveats.
+We first notice that the words associated to each gender are overall quite constant throughout the decades.
 More striking is the contrast of words associated with men versus women.
-Men are highly linked to action related words such as kill, save or soldier.
-On the other hand  women are mostly associated with everyday life type of words such as love, marry or family or appearance like beautiful or pretty.
-So have we really moved away  from the housewise representation ?
-It seems that women are still very  much associated with
+Men are highly linked to action related words such as _kill_, _save_ or _soldier_.
+On the other hand  women are mostly associated with everyday life type of words such as _love_, _marry_ or _family_, or with their appearance like _beautiful_ or _pretty_.
+So have we really moved away from the housewife representation ?
-While this analysis captures the most commonly associated words, it’s important to note that it may  miss changes in less common words, highlighting one of its caveats.

-But one last time, let’s  break it down by genres.
+**In an announcers voice** One last time, let’s  break it down by genres!

 <label for="plotSelector2">Select a Plot:</label>
 <select id="plotSelector2" onchange="loadPlot2()">